 -- OR --

-When you navigate to the Key Signature Palette, Musician will automatically enter Add Mode.
-The mouse cursor will turn into this shape:
+When you navigate to the Key Signature Palette, Musician will change the mouse cursor to

 Musician will present you with the following dialog box: